 It started with Henry Ford II.
 In 1963, Ford was attempting to buy the famed automaker Ferrari and negotiations between Ford II and Ferrari broke down after months of talks.
 Ford II, famous for his powerful temper, decided that he wanted to beat Ferrari at his own game and this meant winning at Le Mans, the world’s stage of auto racing.
 Thus, began the designing of the Ford GT40–America’s most incredible racecar ever.

 Originally developed in England by Ford Advanced Vehicles Ltd under the direction of Aston Martin’s former manager, John Wyer, the GT40 was at first a failure; it failed to place at Le Mans in 1964 and 1965.
 At that point, Ford II brought in Carroll Shelby.
 Shelby’s success at Le Mans in his Cobras gave him the credentials to pull off an upset.
 The first thing Shelby did he was replace the small block 289 GT40 engine with the same powerful, big block 427 V-8 that powered his Cobras.
-This seems counter-intuitive because big block engines are quite heavy but our technical consultant at Thompson Toyota of Edgewood, MD, explained that the lower revving, big block V-8′s were more able to take the stress of long endurance races than the higher-revving, small block engines used by Ferrari.
+This seems counter-intuitive because big block engines are quite heavy but our technical consultant at Thompson Toyota of Edgewood, MD, explained that the lower revving, big block V-8?s were more able to take the stress of long endurance races than the higher-revving, small block engines used by Ferrari.
 The results were great, Ford established a remarkable four-year winning streak from 1966 – 1969.
+In 2017 Ford released a new GT car and they are hoping it will be able to dominate endurance races.
+It will be racing at events like Le Mans and Bathurst 1000 so if you want to see it then check out these Mate’s Escapes Bathurst packages.

 The Sunbeam Alpine is a two-seater sports drophead coupé produced by the Rootes Group from 1953 until 1968.
 It was originally powered by smallish 4 cylinder engines until Carroll Shelby got involved.
 The result was the Alpine Tiger, a high-performance V8 version of the Sunbeam Alpine.